tran-barry/Foosball-Tracker/README.txt

 FUNCTION IMPLEMENTATION
 -------------------------------------------------------------------------------
 public void initialize()
-	- create PlayerList players and ArrayList matches using namespace "System.Collections"
+	- create PlayerList players and List matches using namespace "System.Collections"
 	- use the file.Exists method from namespace "System.IO" to see if players.dat and matches.dat exists